pouchdb/pouchdb/docs/api.md

 ### Replication events

-* `change` - The change event fires when the replication has written a new document.
+* `change` - This event fires when the replication has written a new document.
-* `complete` - The complete event fires when replication is completed or cancelled, in a live replication only cancelling the replication should trigger this event.
+* `complete` - This event fires when replication is completed or cancelled.
+In a live replication, only cancelling the replication should trigger this event.
-* `active` - This event fires when the replication is actively processing changes.
+* `paused` - This event fires when the replication is paused, either because a live replication is waiting for changes, or because a live+retry replication is waiting to retry a request due to an error.
-* `paused(error)` - This event fires when the replication is paused, this is because it is a live replication waiting for changes, or it is waiting to retry a request due to an error.
+* `active` - This event fires when the replication starts actively processing changes; e.g. when it recovers from an error during live+retry replication.
 * `denied` - This event fires if a document failed to replicate due to validation or authorization errors.
 * `error`` - This event is fired when the replication is stopped due to an unrecoverable failure.
-* `uptodate` *DEPRECATED* - This event fires when a live replication has caught up and is waiting on future changes, this should be replaced by using the `paused` event.
+* `uptodate` (*DEPRECATED*) - This event fires when a live replication has caught up and is waiting on future changes.
+This should be replaced by using the `paused` event.

 #### Example Response: